ptrgags/chaos-game-3d/logbook.md

 I also wanted to make a depth-first-search chooser, but I think it's better to implement that as an algorithm instead that ignores its chooser.
 But I'll leave that for another branch.

+## 2022-02-12 No Backtracking Chooser - Probability Analysis.

+Yesterday I explored the math of the no-backtracking chooser.
+I confirmed what my intuition was telling me, that it works well for 1 or 2 pairs of transformations, but not very well above that.

+For 1 pair of transformations, the uniform probability for each transform is `1/2`.
+With then no-backtracking rule, the only valid transformation has probability 1.
+The difference here is large, `1 - 1/2 = 1/2`

+For 2 pairs, the uniform probability is `1/4`.
+With the no-backtracking rule each valid transformation has probability 1/3.
+The difference is quite a bit smaller, `1/3 - 1/4 = 1/12`.

+For `p` pairs, the unform probability is `1/(2p)`.
+With no-backtracking, the probabilities become `1/(2p - 1)`.
+The difference is `1/(2p - 1) - 1/(2p) = 1/(4p^2 - 2p)`.
+This falls off quadratically, so
+you quickly get diminishing returns by this method.

+The conclusion here is no-backtracking is great for 1 pair, okay for 2-pairs, and not much better than uniformly random above this.